schoeberl/chisel-lab/Setup.md

  * Start IntelliJ to finish the setup
    * Select the light UI theme (if you prefer)
    * On the featured plugins select Install for Scala
-   * When importing a project, *select the JDK 1.8* you installed before (not Java 11!)
+   * When importing a project, select the JDK you installed before
      * On Project JDK select *New*
      * Select *JDK*
-     * Select the path to your OpenJDK 8 installation
+     * Select the path to your OpenJDK installation

 ## Common Error

 Her we collect common issues when installing the tools.
 Also refer to the [FAQ](FAQ.md)

- * Wrong Java version.
-Version later then JDK 8 do not work with Chisel/Scala